 Sometimes our customers notice that their toilet makes a strange whistling or whooshing sound after they flush.
 Other times, they notice their toilet keeps running on its own even after the tank fills.

 Not only are situations like these frustrating (especially during the middle of the night when your family is trying to sleep), but they often waste water and can make your water bill skyrocket.

 A noisy toilet can happen for several reasons.
 The most common are:

-- Leaking toilet valves
+- Leaky toilet valves

 - Malfunctioning fill valves

 - Calcium deposits have built up on the inside of the pipes.

 Usually, replacing a part or cleaning the pipes will help resolve the problem.
 You can see a diagram of a toilet showing all the parts here.

 Is your toilet making noise when not in use?
 Here are a few common toilet noises and the reason for them.